Black Women and The Glass Cliff Effect

 The added pressure of leading an organisation in crisis, often without adequate support, can lead to burnout, mental health issues, and a reluctance to seek future leadership opportunities.
 This not only stunts personal career growth but also deprives industries of diverse leadership perspectives that are crucial for innovation and holistic decision-making.

-To address the glass cliff, we must advocate for systemic changes within our professional environments.
+To address the glass cliff, people must advocate for systemic changes within our professional environments.
+However the onus cannot be on Black women to advocate for this; the burden and responsibility for change cannot be yet another thing for Black women to add to worry about.
+Yes of course they should care and be part of the conversation and drive for change but they cannot be solely responsible for fixing problems that they did not create.
 Organisations must not only commit to diversity in leadership but also ensure that these leaders are supported, particularly during transitions and crises.
 This includes providing sponsorship, mentorship, adequate resources, and a supportive network to navigate the challenges that come with high-stakes roles.

 Additionally, there must be a cultural shift in how we perceive leadership failures.
 Rather than attributing failure to the individual, it is essential to recognize the structural and situational factors at play.
 This understanding can foster a more supportive environment for Black women in leadership, allowing them to thrive rather than merely survive.